 We all know the history of the Lamborghini Aventador by now.
 The car was billed as Murciélago’s replacement, which held the throne for about a decade.
 The model I present here is the 1:8 scale version from Pocher.
 The Pocher brand has some history with 1:8 scale models, though the Aventador is my first adventure with the brand.
 Models produced through the years include such manufacturers as FIAT, Alfa Romeo, Mercedes-Benz, Ferrari, and Porsche.
 Some considered true inspirational pieces and highly collectible today.

 The front storage is nicely detailed too.
-My personal favourite bit is the rubber casket surrounding the carpeted storage opening – just looks cool.
+My personal favourite bit is the rubber gasket surrounding the carpeted storage opening – just looks cool.
 Notice the decals on the hood too, nice work Pocher.
 Again the hinge work here is flawlessly detailed.
-Note the detail and depth on the headlights.
+Note the detail and depth of the headlights.
 Those individual indicators were a pain in the ass to set straight I tell you.
-Overall package is solid.
+The overall package is solid.